Raymond Frederick Brown: Accusations of bribery to advance sales

 "The answer is Yes," scrawled one civil servant back in London.
 "It is up to the agent to deploy his money as he sees fit."

 Added Harold Hubert, the director of army sales in the Defence Sales Organisation (DSO):

 "People who deal with the arms trade, even if they are sitting in a government office, live day by day with this sort of activity, and equally day by day they carry out transactions knowing that at some point bribery is involved.
 Obviously, I and my colleagues in this office do not ourselves engage in it, but we believe that various people who are somewhere along the chain of our transactions do.
 They do not tell us what they are doing and we do not inquire.
 We are interested in the end result."

 Within a few years, Brown became frustrated with the British government's efforts to limit such activities.
 Although Denis Healey attempted to ease him out of his government position, Brown served out his full term and in his four years of tenure he succeeded in selling £850m worth of weapons and military equipment, well above the £200m target set by Healey.

 Later management posts

 Brown subsequently managed Muirhead Ltd., and served as a director of the Standard Telephones and Cables company.

 Personal life and death

 Brown was married to Lady Carol Brown (born November, 1931).
 He purchased Witley Park between Godalming and Haselmere, Surrey in 1982, along with Lady Brown, where he lived until his death.
 In 2002 the Brown family sold the 450 acres of walled-off Parkland, Gate Lodges and Cottages, retaining Witley Park Farm to the south.
 It was in 2002 that Lady Brown resigned as Director of Witley Park Estates Limited.
 Ray Brown is buried nearby in the All Saints Churchyard, Witley, Surrey.
-He is survived by his wife who lives in Busbridge, Godalming, Surrey.